MattCowgill/wilma/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-Web-based Interactive Lens on Macroeconomic data from Australia
+Web-based Interactive Lens on Macroeconomic data from Australia (WILMA).

 Inspired by [FRED](https://fred.stlouisfed.org).

+WILMA provides a simple web-based interface to browse key Australian economic data.
+At this stage WILMA is an experiment and proof of concept only.
+The data is updated manually and sporadically.

 ## App